|Name||Disney Villainous (2018)|

 Each of the villains within Villainous are designed with an interesting and innovative quirk – they’re entirely independent of each other.
 Each has their own trials and tribulations encapsulated into a pair of decks that act in opposition.
 In a real sense, every villain is their own set of game mechanisms.
 Each villain has a deck of opportunities and powers, and a hand of these cards will be available to progress the game towards their unique objective.
 They will also have a slimmer fate deck, from which opponents will draw to make their job more complicated.
 There’s quite a lot of player interaction in this model, but it’s curiously impersonal.
 It’s like firing a cannonball at a distant island in the hope you startle a conveniently located monkey at a conveniently opportune time.

-The game loop is very simple.
+The game loop of Villainous is very simple.
 You move your villain to one of the open locations in their realm.
 Each location has a number of icons that indicate actions that can be taken – playing cards, discarding cards, and inflicting fate upon a chosen opponent.
 Some actions set your allies against heroes in their location, so you can see if Aladdin genuinely can keep one step ahead of the hitmen.
 Others permit you to move allies and items to adjacent locations, or shift heroes to the places that are best set to deal with them.
 Heroes when played to a location will usually inhibit the powers and abilities of the villain, but they also cover up some of the actions that would otherwise be available when moving to that space.
 To get those actions back, the heroes must be vanquished.
 Along the way you need to gain and carefully curate and build sources of power because every card costs you to play.

 The design of Villainous though is that every board plays differently, and every villain has a different relationship to the locations.
 The Cave of Wonders for example is locked to Jafar until he finds the Scarab Pendant that opens it.
 Ursula on the other hand has no ability to vanquish heroes – she must instead inflict a binding contract upon them and manoeuvre them to a set location on her board where they will be conveniently destroyed.
 She never unlocks locations, she just swaps the lock from one place to another.
 Prince John has a jail where heroes can be thrown, and there’s no action available for them to block there.
 Combined with their idiosyncratic win conditions, every single villain has an appropriately thematic feel to play that makes them distinctive.